-THE Court of Queen's Bench has been occupied during the whole of the present week by the trial, before Lord Campbell and a special jury, of the Royal British Bank directors -- Humphrey Brown, Esdaile, M'Cleod, Ken-nedy, Owen, Stapleton, Cameron, F. Vaillant and L. M. Vaillant-on various charges of fraud.
+THE Court of Queen's Bench has been occupied during the whole of the present week by the trial, before Lord Campbell and a special jury, of the Royal British Bank directors -- Humphrey Brown, Esdaile, M'Cleod, Kennedy, Owen, Stapleton, Cameron, F. Vaillant and L. M. Vaillant-on various charges of fraud.
 Sir Frederick Thesiger, Mr. Atherton, Mr. Serjeant Ballantine, Mr. Welsby, and Mr. Joseph Brown conduct the prosecution, the attorneys for which are Messrs.
 Linklater and Co.
-The following gentlemen represent the defendants :-Mr. Bell.
-For Mr. Esdaile : Mr. Edwin James and Mr. Aspland.
+The following gentlemen represent the defendants:-For Mr. Brown: Mr. Huddlestone, Mr. Kennedy, and Mr. Bell.
+For Mr. Esdaile: Mr. Edwin James and Mr. Aspland.
 For Mr. Kennedy: Mr. Serjeant Shee and Mr. D. D. Keane.
 For Mr. Owen: Mr. Slade and Mr. Kingdon.
 For Mr. Stapleton: Sir F. Kelly, Mr. Bovill, and Mr. Coleridge.
 For Mr. Cameron: Mr. Digby Seymour.
 Mr. M'Cleod was not represented by counsel.
 His solicitors are Messrs.
 Cardale and Co.

 The trial commenced last Saturday, and is not yet completed.
-Our readers are already in possession of all the facts of this remarkable case, so that we may spare them the trouble of wading through the floods of evi-dence poured out during the last six, or seven day.
+Our readers are already in possession of all the facts of this remarkable case, so that we may spare them the trouble of wading through the floods of evidence poured out during the last six or seven days.
 We may, however, briefly recapitulate the main facts.
 The bank was chartered in November, 1849, and Alderman Kennedy, Messrs.
 Esdaile, Owen, and Cameron, were among the original proprietors.
-The amount of capital, after various reductions, was fixed at 100,000l., only half of which was to be paid up.
-Cameron was to be appointed manager, with a salary of 1250l. for the first year, 1500%. for the second, 2000%. for the third and succeeding years, till the seventh, with the allowance for house-rent, and a commission for certain business, to be afterwards determined on upon the profits of the establishment; and, for the purpose of raising the capital Cameron agreed to purchase fifty shares, which he paid by a promissory note for 4300l., and that, with other promissory notes, actually left a deficiency of 7402l.
-Notwithstanding this, Alderman Kennedy and Owen signed the cortificate to the Board of Tonde that the signed the certificate to the Board of Trade that the capital was paid up, and under that fraudulent representation the charter was obtained on the 17th of Nov., 1842.
-Reckless advances of money were made to the persons connected with the bank, especially to Mr. Cameron and Mr. Humphrey Brown; and most of these sums were lost to the concern.
-In February, 1855, Cameron was taken ill.
-Mr. Esdaile took the management, and it was found that Cameron's accounts were transferred to what was called the 'green ledger,' under seven different heads, and amounted to 27,000L, for which he had not given the slightest security.
-Cameron's debt increased until it amounted to 36,000%, and only 3000% have been recovered, 33,0001. being utterly lost to the bank.
-Humphrey Brown had several large advances, and gave as security a mortgage of three vessels which he had pre-viously mortgaged to a Mr. Walton, concealing this fact from the directors.
-The ultimate loss to the bank by these proceedings was 40,000l.
-Several improvident advances of money were made to various undertakings; cording to the latest accounts, has been sone to the in the to become shareholders when the directors knew much for British Hospital at Naples, and is to be in the to become shareholders when the directors knew much for British the concern was in a bankrupt condition.
-Several of the concern was in a bankrupt condition.
-Several of these persons have been ruined.
-In January, 1856, these persons have been ruined.
-In January, 1856, these persons have been ruined. ment of directors, observing :-- " Our highest policy is to present a bold front to the public, whilst our weakest conduct is to dangle a rope of sand before them.
-We want courage and coolness, and by God's blessing our difficulties will be overcome."
-In September, 1856, the bank stopped.
+The amount of capital, after various reductions, was fixed at 100,000l., only year, 1500% for the second, 2000% for the third and succeeding years, till the seventh, with the allowance for house-rent, and a commission for certain business, to be afterwards determined on upon the profits of the establishment; and, for the purpose of raising the capital, Cameron agreed to purchase fifty shares, which he paid by a promissory note for 4300L, and that, with other promissory notes, actually left a deficiency of 74021. nected with the bank, especially to Mr. Cameron and Mr. Humphrey Brown; and most of these sums were lost to and amounted to 27,000%, for which he had not given phrey Brown had several large advances, and gave as viously mortgaged to a Mr. Walton, concealing this fact from the directors.
+The ultimate loss to the bank by these proceedings was 40,000%.
+Several improvident advances of money were made to various undertakings; and at last, to prop up the bank, persons were induced protection of British subjects.